 The transition from one career to another can be an exciting and empowering experience.
 This transition also happens more often as people are near their fifties and sixties.
 Many workers reach their career peak in their early forties and later decide it’s time for a change.

-There are many reasons people seek to change careers: perhaps they were bored in their current job, want to make a change to narrow down their focus, or advance in their current career.
-Whatever the reason, it’s important to consider that changing careers later in life has its challenges for many.
 In past generations, most adults held down one job throughout their entire working life, often in the same industry.
 Today, though, changing careers is easier to do; as technology advances, more workers are holding down multiple jobs.
 People are changing careers more often, and many people find that they gain a lot from being able to bounce around different industries.

 If you’re considering changing careers, don’t settle for a career change job.
 Instead, look for a job where you can learn new skills and have new colleagues, so you’ll be energized and inspired.
 Keeping inspired in a new environment is a good way to start a new work as positively as possible.